SharePoint/sp-dev-docs/docs/spfx/extensions/basics/preallocated-space-placeholders.md

 * If you have defined a pre-allocation, but application customizer does not create placeholder in the code or is not associated on the page, server side allocated space will remain on the page.

 > [!NOTE]
-> HostpProperties can be defined also for existing application customizers either modifying site level CustomAction object or by using the **Host Properties** column in the **Tenant Wide Extensions** list at the app catalog site.
+> HostProperties can be defined also for existing application customizers either modifying site level CustomAction object or by using the **Host Properties** column in the **Tenant Wide Extensions** list at the app catalog site.
 As this is a server side setting, it can be also applied to extensions which have been built using older SharePoint Framework versions.